Shuffle/shuffle-docs/legal/terms_of_service.md

 10. In the event of any dispute, controversy, or claim arising out of or relating to this terms of service, or the breach, termination, or invalidity thereof, the parties agree to first attempt to resolve the dispute amicably through mediation.
 The mediation shall be conducted in accordance with the rules of The American Arbitration Association (or Norway's Act relating to mediation and procedure in civil disputes (The Dispute Act) if explicitly stated in the Additional Terms Section of the Service Agreement or Partnership Agreement with the User).
 If the dispute is not resolved within 30 days from the commencement of mediation, either party may initiate binding arbitration or pursue other available legal remedies.

 11. All monetary amounts stated in this Agreement are in United States Dollars (USD).

+12. Notices must be delivered via email with a read receipt.

+13. Neither party shall be liable for any failure or delay in performance due to circumstances beyond its reasonable control, including but not limited to natural disasters, wars, terrorism, and government actions (a "Force Majeure Event").

+14. No failure or delay by either Party in exercising any right under this Agreement shall operate as a waiver of that right.
+Any waiver must be in writing and signed by an authorized representative of the Party.

+15. Any work requested that falls outside the scope of this agreement and the services mentioned, will not be covered under the current agreement.
+Such additional work will require a separate evaluation and analysis to determine its feasibility, requirements, and costs.
+Furthermore, any services or tasks identified during this evaluation will be invoiced separately from the current agreement.
+This ensures clarity and transparency regarding the scope of work and associated charges.

 ## Miscellaneous